 If you’ve just begun browsing engagement rings, you will likely see they come at a variety of price points.
 The best price for an engagement ring?
 One you can actually afford.

-In fact, Americans spend just a fraction of that amount on an engagement ring — $5,500 on average in 2020.
-Considering that the average monthly U.S. income is also about $5,500, abiding by the three-months rule would mean spending $16,500 on the ring.
-Increasingly, Millennials and Gen Zers are spending even less on engagement rings, preferring to spend no more than $2,500.
+In fact, Americans spend just a fraction of that amount on an engagement ring — $5,225 on average in 2022.
+Considering that the average monthly U.S. income is also about $4,880, abiding by the three-months rule would mean spending $14,640 on the ring.
+Increasingly, young Millennials and Gen Zers think engagement rings should cost no more than $2,500.

 Can you finance an engagement ring?
 Yes, and there are several avenues available to you.
 But no matter what the average engagement ring cost is, it’s a good idea to buy a ring you can comfortably afford without financing.
 But even if you have cash ready to buy a ring, you may still consider financing options.
 People typically finance a ring because: